stpeyyee/stpeyyee/README.md

 - 🌱 Now : I’m currently working on UX/UI Developer
 - 🎓 Graduated : Bachelor’s degree in Computer science from Kasetsart University
 - 💻 Interned : PTT Soothsayer team where I had a chance to practise data science skills
-- ⚡ Fun fact :  I love cooking! 😄
+- ⚡ Fun fact :  I like to listen to synth-pop, indie, t-pop, and k-pop music 🎵 | I love cooking! 😄
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...